chin-rcip/cidoc_crm_fr/docs/v7.1/info/works_cited.md

 <td>Holliday, Ian, Gérard Marcou, et Roger William Vickerman.
 1991. <em>The Channel tunnel: public policy, regional development and European integration</em>.
 London; New York : Belhaven Press.</td>
 </tr>
 <tr>
 <td class="en">Honey, Andrew, and Nicholas Pickwoad.
 2010.
 “Learning from the Past: Using Original Techniques to Conserve a Twelfth-Century Illuminated Manuscript and Its Sixteenthcentury Greek-Style Binding at the Monastery of St Catherine, Sinai.”
-Studies in Conservation 55 (sup2): 56–61. [https://doi.org/10.1179/sic.2010.55.Supplement-2.56.](https://doi.org/10.1179/sic.2010.55.Supplement-2.56)</td>
+Studies in Conservation 55 (sup2): 56–61. <a href="https://doi.org/10.1179/sic.2010.55.Supplement-2.56.">https://doi.org/10.1179/sic.2010.55.Supplement-2.56</a></td>
 <td>Honey, Andrew, et Nicholas Pickwoad.
 2010. « Learning from the Past: Using Original Techniques to Conserve a Twelfth-Century Illuminated Manuscript and Its Sixteenthcentury Greek-Style Binding at the Monastery of St Catherine, Sinai ».
-Studies in Conservation 55 (sup2) : 56‑61. [https://doi.org/10.1179/sic.2010.55.Supplement-2.56.](https://doi.org/10.1179/sic.2010.55.Supplement-2.56)</td>
+Studies in Conservation 55 (sup2) : 56‑61. <a href="https://doi.org/10.1179/sic.2010.55.Supplement-2.56.">https://doi.org/10.1179/sic.2010.55.Supplement-2.56</a></td>
 </tr>
 <tr>
 <td class="en">Hood, Sinclair.
 1971. <em>The Minoans: Crete in the Bronze Age</em>.
 Ancient Peoples and Places 75.
 London: Thames and Hudson.</td>